huangyuzhang/Fizzy-Jam/README.md

 # Fizzy Jam

-Fizzy Jam is an out-of-the-box JAMStack web app practice.
+Fizzy Jam is an out-of-the-box jamstack web app practice.

 It's much more than a starter. 😉